txt/se20/docs/l20abstraction.md

 ## What is abstraction?

-Between the programmer and the lower-level details (e.g. the hardware) there is a  layers of abstraction
+Between the programmer and the lower-level details (e.g. the hardware, the lower-level language constructs) there is a  layers of abstraction
 - Programmers talk to the abstraction
 - Automated tools map the  abstraction to the hardware